adithaha/workshop-cicd/lab1-cicd.md

 Build - Deploy to Development - Promote to Testing - Promote to Production (Input Required)
 ```
 6. Approve Promote to Production, procedure is similar to #4
-7. Now pipeline process is completed
+7. Now pipeline process is completed, is you see some errors, recheck the step again in section Configure Pipeline

 ### Scenario 1: sample application is changed in DEV, but not approved in TEST